abpframework/abp/docs/en/Blog-Posts/2023-11-15 v8_0_Preview/POST.md

 Until this version, ABP Commercial was using the [Ocelot](https://github.com/ThreeMammals/Ocelot) for the API Gateway, in the [Microservice Startup Template](https://docs.abp.io/en/commercial/latest/startup-templates/microservice/index).
 Since the **Ocelot** library is not actively maintained, we have searched for an alternative and decided to switch from Ocelot to [YARP](https://github.com/microsoft/reverse-proxy) for the API Gateway.
 YARP is maintained by Microsoft and is actively being developed and seems a better alternative than Ocelot and provides the same feature stack and even more.

+You can read the [Migrating to YARP](https://docs.abp.io/en/commercial/8.0/migration-guides/migrating-to-yarp) documentation for migrating your existing microservice application's API Gateway from [Ocelot](https://github.com/ThreeMammals/Ocelot) to [YARP](https://github.com/microsoft/reverse-proxy).

 > We have made the all related changes in the Microservice Startup Template, and also updated the documentation, which you can read [here](https://docs.abp.io/en/commercial/8.0/startup-templates/microservice/gateways).

 ### Password Complexity Indicators (MVC & Blazor UIs)